Shared Stores

 SSR with initialData

 Pass server-rendered data to the provider.
-Stores with matching names start in Success — no loading spinner, no hydration mismatch:
+Stores with matching names start in Success, so there's no loading spinner and no hydration mismatch:

 // Server component fetches data